eliamounier/optoprotein-fitness-prediction/README.md

 The evolutionary datasets are stored in the `alignments` folder.

-- **-.a2m:** The datasets comprises homologous sequences from various species or related sequences for a target protein.
-The multiple sequence alignment must follow to the .a2m convention and can be obtained using the [hh-suite](https://github.com/soedinglab/hh-suite) package .
+- **<msa>.a2m:** The datasets comprises homologous sequences from various species or related sequences for a target protein.
+The multiple sequence alignment must follow to the .a2m convention and can be obtained using the [hh-suite](https://github.com/soedinglab/hh-suite) package.